adamstosho/QueueEase-/README.md

 # QueueEase
 QueueEase is a digital queue management system designed to streamline and modernize the process of managing queues in local Nigerian communities.
 In many public and private institutions across Nigeria, long and disorganized queues are a common challenge, leading to wasted time, frustration, and inefficiency.
 QueueEase addresses this by providing a simple, accessible platform for both administrators and users to manage, join, and monitor queues in real-time.

-## Problem Statement
-In Nigeria, queues are a daily reality in banks, hospitals, government offices, and other service centers.
+In Nigeria and some other countries, queues are a daily reality in banks, hospitals, government offices, and other service centers.
 Traditional manual queueing often results in:
 - Long wait times
 - Lack of transparency
 - Queue jumping and disputes